cboettig/ews-review/manuscript-w-refs.md

 2008.
 Slowing down as an early warning signal for abrupt climate change..
 Proceedings of the National Academy of Sciences 105:14308–12.

+Di Lorenzo, E., and M. D. Ohman.
+2013.
+A double-integration hypothesis to explain ocean ecosystem response to climate forcing..
+Proceedings of the National Academy of Sciences of the United States of America.

 Ditlevsen, P. D., and S. J. Johnsen.
 2010.
 Tipping points: Early warning and wishful thinking.
 Geophysical Research Letters 37:2–5.

+Doney, S. C., and S. F. Sailley.
+2013.
+When an ecological regime shift is really just stochastic noise..
+Proceedings of the National Academy of Sciences of the United States of America 110:2438–2439.

 Drake, J. M., and B. D. Griffen.
 2010.
 Early warning signals of extinction in deteriorating environments.
 Nature 467:456–7.